Bounding the average gate fidelity of composite channels using the unitarity: Improved bounds on the infidelity using the unitarity

 We now show that combining the coherence angle and the infidelity enables improved bounds on the growth of the infidelity.
 For example, for any $m$ unital channels, or for any $m$ single qubit operations $\mc{X}_i$, with equal infidelity $r(\mc X_i)= r$ and coherence angles $\theta(\mc{X}_i) = \theta$, the total infidelity is at most

 plus higher-order terms in $r$ and $\theta^2$ by \cref{eq:uni_bound_fold_unital}.
-For Pauli noise, $\theta^2=O(r^2)$, so we recover \cref{eq:linear}.
-Conversely, for unitary noise $(d-1) \theta^2=2dr+O(r^2)$, so we recover \cref{eq:quadratic} in such regime.
+For Pauli errors, $\theta^2=O(r^2)$, so we recover \cref{eq:linear}.
+Conversely, for unitary errors $(d-1) \theta^2=2dr+O(r^2)$, so we recover \cref{eq:quadratic} in such regime.
 Moreover, the above bound is saturated (to the appropriate order) in even dimensions by channels of the form

-These include single qubit amplitude damping and dephasing channels combined with a unitary evolution around the dampening/dephasing axis.
+These include the unital action of single qubit amplitude damping and dephasing channels combined with a unitary evolution around the dampening/dephasing axis. {The unitary factor is parameterized by the coherence angle: \mbox{$Z_\theta = \exp{i 2 \theta Z}$} (hence the ``coherence'' qualifier). {In this sense, the coherence angle portays the allowed amount of rotation in Bloch space, as opposed to contractions (quantified by $\gamma,~\lambda$ in our saturation example) due to decoherent effects.}}

-The following two theorems result from more general matrix inequalities that we prove in \cref{sec:proofs}.
-We apply the inequalities to the unital block of the Liouville representation from \cref{eq:block}, and substitute the expressions for the RB decay rate and the unitarity from \cref{eq:Liouville_parameters}.
+\Cref{thm:unitarity_bound,thm:uni_bound_fold} result from more general matrix inequalities that we prove in \cref{sec:proofs}.
+We apply the inequalities to the unital block of the Liouville representation from \cref{eq:block}, and substitute the expressions for the {effective depolarizing constant} and the unitarity from \cref{eq:Liouville_parameters}.
 For \cref{thm:uni_bound_fold}, we also use results from \cite{GarciaPerez2006}, which state that the maximal singular value of the unital block is upper-bounded by $\sqrt{\frac{d}{2}}$ for general channels and $1$ for unital channels.

 \begin{thm} For any two quantum channels $\mc{X}$ and $\mc{Y}$,